ton-community/ton-compiler/README.md

 ## How to use

-This packages adds multiple binaries: func, fift and ton-compiler.

-- Fift compiler already have stdlib included
-- Func compiler need stdlib to be provided, you can use bundled-in: `./node_modules/ton-compioler/funclib/stdblib.fc`
-- Ton Compiler is a wrapper around them to be able to compile everything in one go
+This packages adds `ton-compiler` binary to a project.
+FunC compilation is a multi-stage process.
+One is compiling Func to Fift code that then compiled to a binary representation.
+Fift compiler already have `Asm.fif` bundled.
+Func stdlib is bundled, but could be disabled at runtime.

 ### Console Use